nanobox-io/nanobox-docs/source/install/_install-mac.md

 **Note:** _There are known issues with installing and running Nanobox on MacOS 10.13 - High Sierra.
-Installation instructions are coming.
-For now, feel free to drop into the [Nanobox Slack Channel](https://nanoboxio.slack.com) and ask._
+For detailed instructions, view the [Installing Nanobox on MacOS High Sierra](https://content.nanobox.io/installing-nanobox-on-macos-high-sierra/) article._

 ## System Requirements
 System requirements depend on how you're going to run Nanobox.
 You can either use a lightweight VM (VirtualBox) or Native Docker.